Javascript disabled. This site requires JavaScript How to enable JavaScript.

 Resources: Publications, support groups, forums, videos

-Sickle Cell Disease Association of America
+Sickle Cell Disease Association of America (SCDAA) (Opens in a new tab)

-The Sickle Cell Disease Association of America (SCDAA) has a mission to advocate for and enhance their membership’s ability to improve the quality of health, life and services for individuals, families and communities affected by sickle cell disease and related conditions, while promoting the search for a cure for all people in the world with sickle cell disease.
+SCDAA has a mission to advocate for and enhance their membership’s ability to improve the quality of health, life and services for individuals, families and communities affected by sickle cell disease and related conditions, while promoting the search for a cure for all people in the world with sickle cell disease.

 Resources: Family support and education, testing and counseling, and support groups through local chapters

-Blood and Marrow Information Network
+Blood and Marrow Information Network (BMT InfoNet) (Opens in a new tab)

 Resources: Webcasts, transplant resources, books

-Bone Marrow & Cancer FoundationThe Bone Marrow & Cancer Foundation is dedicated to improving the quality of life for bone marrow, stem cell, and cord blood transplant patients and their families by providing vital financial assistance, educational information, and emotional support programs.
+The Bone Marrow & Cancer Foundation is dedicated to improving the quality of life for bone marrow, stem cell, and cord blood transplant patients and their families by providing vital financial assistance, educational information, and emotional support programs.

 Resources: Financial assistance, education, emotional support programs

-The National Bone Marrow Transplant Link
+The National Bone Marrow Transplant Link (nbmtLINK) (Opens in a new tab)

 Resources: Peer support, survivorship programs & publications, webcasts, GVHD support & resources

-Halo House’s mission is to help save the lives of cancer patients battling leukemia, lymphoma, and myeloma by offering them access to clean, temporary, and affordable housing so that they can pursue treatment at the Texas Medical Center (TMC).
+Halo House’s mission is to help save the lives of cancer patients battling leukemia, lymphoma and myeloma by offering them access to clean, temporary and affordable housing so that they can pursue treatment at the Texas Medical Center (TMC).
 Halo House’s vision is that one day no one battling a blood cancer will have to worry about where they are going to live during treatment in Houston, or going bankrupt while paying for living, eating, and parking expenses here, and their rent or mortgage back home.

 The American Cancer Society Hope Lodge offers a home away from home for free for people facing cancer and their caregivers when cancer treatment is far away.
 These communities provide a sense of support and emotional connection from others facing the same journey.